 - e.
-No SARA member state, gives up its ability to investigate misrepresentation, fraud or other illegal activity by institutions based in other states, including SARA-participating institutions. - f.
+No SARA member state, gives up its ability to investigate misrepresentation, fraud or other illegal activity by institutions based in other states, including SARA-participating institutions. - h.
 SARA member states retain the ability to use any of their general-purpose criminal or consumer protection laws against an institution that violates those laws.
-State oversight of distance education delivered by a SARA-participating institution to students in any SARA member state is centralized by SARA policy in the college's home state. - g.
-Mandatory arbitration agreements do not pertain to SARA policy.
-Disputes between students and institutions on SARA-related matters are to be resolved by the institution's SARA State Portal Entity or through other means.
-A student may, however, bring to the institution home state SARA Portal Entity any issue that potentially involves a violation of SARA policies.
-Institutions that choose to operate under SARA accept a student's right to bring complaints about violation of SARA policies through the SARA process.
+State oversight of distance education delivered by a SARA-participating institution to students in any SARA member state is centralized by SARA policy in the college's home state . - i.
+Mandatory arbitration agreements do not pertain to SARA policy, and, as such, SARA participating institutions are not permitted to enforce these on students enrolled under SARA provisions.
+Disputes between students and institutions on SARA-related matters are to be resolved by the institution's SARA State Portal Entity following the SARA complaint process outlined in Section 4.5 or through other means.
+Institutions that utilize mandatory arbitration agreements for the resolution of non-SARA complaints or disputes shall provide a disclosure that such agreements must not be applied towards a complaint or dispute that falls within the scope of the SARA Policy Manual.
+[Implementation date July 1, 2024]